 You'll need to contact us if you're seeking to:

-Early in your planning process, contact the Consents and Approval team to discuss what you need.
+Early in your planning process, contact the Environmental Planning Team to discuss what you need.
 And remember, if your plans require a resource consent, we'll be an 'affected party', so you'll need to talk to us before you lodge your consent application.

 In most cases, we require access to be from a local road, not the limited-access road.
 However, if this isn't practicable, your proposal should minimise the number of access points from the state highway, and all of them must be safe.